Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/performance-and-caching.md

 ## Performance

-Evaluation performance depends on what kind of evaluation is used.
+Evaluation performance depends on what kind of evaluation is used, and where the request is made from.

+Amplitude hosts data centers in the US and EU, in `us-west-2` and `eu-central-1` respectively.
+Requests geographically distant from the data center hosting your organization's Amplitude data will have higher latency than requests made closer to the origin.

 ### Remote evaluation

 [Remote evaluation](./evaluation/remote-evaluation.md) utilizes [Fastly](https://fastly.com) to [cache](#cdn-caching) evaluation results for a user.
 Cache hits serve variants from the edge, greatly improving performance.

-The following results are collected over the last 6 months using synthetic tests from remote evaluation requests made from data centers around the globe.
-Latency includes DNS resolution, TLS connection as well as the request response round trip.
+The following results are synthetic remote evaluation test requests to Amplitude's US data center collected over the last 6 months.
+Latency includes DNS resolution, TLS connection as well as the remote evaluation request response round trip.

 === "Global"